NCa307/SQL_Project_customer_segmentation/README.md

 ### 4. Monetary Value Segmentation
 - Segmenting customers based on the volume and number of transactions.
+### 4. Location- Based Segmentation
+- Which cities have the

 ## 📈 RFM Analysis Framework